jagguvarma15/agent-blueprints/README.md

 ## Design Principles

 1. **Architecture-first** — Teach readers to design before they build
-2. **3-tier depth** — Overview → Design → Implementation.
+2. **Five-level depth** — Concepts → Architecture → Flow → Design → Implementation.
 Read only what you need.
 3. **Pattern + primitives + modifiers** — Three orthogonal decisions, not one.
 Patterns describe flow shape; primitives are building blocks; modifiers are transforms layered on top.
 4. **Workflows → Agents** — Workflows (code-controlled flow) are the foundation; agent patterns (LLM-controlled flow) build on them.
 Both live in `patterns/` distinguished by category.
 5. **Generalized, not use-case-bound** — Patterns are abstract and composable.